 - had a type of skin problem called palmar-plantar erythrodysesthesia syndrome

 - have high blood pressure

 - have heart problems

-- · had or plan to have surgery
+- had or plan to have surgery

-For females, tell your healthcare provider if you:

 - are pregnant or plan to become pregnant.
+QINLOCK can harm your unborn baby.
+Tell your healthcare provider if you or your partner becomes pregnant or you think you may be pregnant during treatment with QINLOCK.

+Females who are able to become pregnant:

-QINLOCK may harm your unborn baby. - can become pregnant, as your healthcare provider will do a pregnancy test before you start treatment with QINLOCK. - become pregnant or think you may be pregnant during treatment with QINLOCK. - can become pregnant.
-Use effective birth control (contraception) during treatment with QINLOCK and for at least 1 week after the final dose.
-Talk to your healthcare provider about birth control methods that may be right for you. - are breastfeeding or plan to breastfeed.
+- Your healthcare provider will do a pregnancy test before you start treatment with QINLOCK. - You should use effective birth control (contraception) during treatment with QINLOCK and for 1 week after the last dose.
+Talk to your healthcare provider about birth control methods that may be right for you.

+Males with female partners who are able to become pregnant:

+- You should use effective birth control during treatment with QINLOCK and for at least 1 week after your final dose. - are breastfeeding or plan to breastfeed.
 It is not known if QINLOCK passes into your breast milk.
 Do not breastfeed during treatment with QINLOCK and for at least 1 week after your final dose.

-For males with female partners who are able to become pregnant:

-- use effective birth control during treatment with QINLOCK and for at least 1 week after the final dose. - if your female partner becomes pregnant during your treatment with QINLOCK, tell your healthcare provider right away.